hassan-rahhal/H.Rahhal-portfolio/readme.md

 - Professional Experience: A comprehensive overview of my roles in Web development highlighting key contributions and accomplishments.

--Projects: Detailed insights into my work, including team collaborations and freelance projects, demonstrating my ability to deliver innovative and impactful solutions.
+- Projects: Detailed insights into my work, including team collaborations and freelance projects, demonstrating my ability to deliver innovative and impactful solutions.

 - Education and Certifications: Academic achievements and professional training that reflect my commitment to continuous learning and skill development.